tmtmtmtm/stancer/README.md

 'group' (their political grouping/bloc/party).
 However you could also add other fields to your data source to group by here (e.g. geographical region, gender, age-bands, etc).

+The `format` option allows you to specify how you would like the resulting data to be arranged.
+The only options at present are 'list', for an Array of Hashes, each containing a 'voter' field; or 'hash' for a Hash of Hashes, keyed by voter.

 The `exclude` option is a list of fields to delete from the final output.